gregordecristoforo/llama2-hpc-guide/README.md

   However, we need to set `#SBATCH --partition=a100` since the GPUs from the `accel` have to little memory.
 Also, make sure to use enough RAM since llama2 uses around 25GB.
 The batch script I used, `llama2.sh`, is in this repository.
 * Submit the job to run llama2: `sbatch llama2.sh`

+## Use llama2 on LUMI
+Again, there are multiple ways to install python packages on Lumi.
+I chose Lumi container wrappers to wrap a plain pip installation as described here in detail: https://docs.lumi-supercomputer.eu/software/installing/container-wrapper/